return/haiku-prebuilt-buildtools/README.md

 # Prebuilt Haiku toolchain for Cross-compilation

-Unofficial prebuilt buildtools for Haiku for various platforms.
+Unofficial prebuilt buildtools for the Haiku Operating System for various platforms.
 Used for cross-compiling Haiku apps and other ports requiring a cross-compiler without rebuilding the toolchain.
 This is currently for r1beta1 and stable releases of Haiku.

 See the [releases](https://github.com/return/haiku-prebuilt-buildtools/releases) section for downloading a stable version of the cross-compiler and then proceed to the installation below.